GlorytoAlmightyGod/let_me_SEE_freely/README.md

-### sharpening the pencil before i can write.
-good things just take time.
-BUT not that much! i am being wrong; in many ways.
+### not required to sharpen the pencil?

+am i incapable of realizing a desire through a plan in Reality? is not "INTERESTING" interesting key word with respect to finer details?

 IF i do not read the README.md;
-THEN something bad may happen?
+THEN something bad may happen? i am being wrong; in many ways. improving the memory of profit/loss is not known to me? it is clear if and only if i can speak it out loud in a way that originates from a self-evident root.

-many things are good enough if known once BUT do i not need to give myself the freedom to know it 3 times??? from having not a single clue with a fearfull attitude surrounding it's existence to i myself will say "what else is there in it?" how much energy can it take from me after all?
+do i not need to give myself the freedom to know it 3 times??? am i fearing not being able to stop myself from fearing? is the RE-FRESHING of the self aimless?

+from having not a single clue with a fearfull attitude surrounding it's existence to i myself will say "what else is there in it?". how much energy can it take from me after all? good things just take time.
+BUT not that much!
-am i fearing not being able to stop myself from fearing? is the RE-FRESHING of the self aimless?

-improving the memory of profit/loss is not known to me? it is clear if and only if i can speak it out loud in a way that originates from a self-evident root.

 i like to think that i am the knower of that which is worth knowing, i like to think that i am the doer of that which is worth doing, i like to think that i am worthy of all wonderfully loving things!

-want to attain freedom from a belief in the self not being able to realize a desire? in the need of a_fix_that_silences_the_voice_of_doubts? is it about immersing myself in the problems-environment?
-"INTERESTING" is the key word with respect to finer details!

 is that_which_i_want_to_be NOT that_which_is_worthy_of_being_known_by_the_self_in_Reality?
 IF the problem is fixed by the self,